How are local medical facilities in Chile?

 We asked members about local medical facilities in Chile, they wrote...

 "Medical facilities and medical care in Chile are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of public and private hospitals and clinics providing a range of services.
 The quality of care is generally good, with many doctors and nurses having received training abroad.
 The country also has a number of specialized medical centers, such as the National Cancer Institute, which provide advanced treatments and care.
-In addition, Chile has a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," said another expat in Chile.
+In addition, Chile has a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," explained one expat living in Chile.

 Get Quote